- Anyone between the ages of 15 and 29 as of January 1st

-Junior Farmers (JFAO) welcomes anyone between the ages of 15 and 29 as of January 1.
-Members tend to be rural youth, but contrary to our name many of us are not farmers, and by the time we finish the program, we’re not all that junior!
-Members come from all walks of life, occupations and backgrounds.
+- Members tend to be rural youth, but contrary to our name many of us are not farmers, and by the time we finish the program, we’re not all that junior

-Members form clubs and participate in a variety of activities in their home communities and with other members from across the province.
-We compete in sports and cultural events, fundraise for charities, take road trips to community centres around the corner or hours from home for dances, travel abroad and host international delegates, and generally have fun doing all kinds of activities from East to West.
+- Activities include sports and cultural events, fundraising for charities, take road trips to community centers around the corner or hours from home for dances, travel abroad and host international delegates, and generally have fun doing all kinds of activities from East to West.

-Programs and opportunities provided by JFAO and its affiliated clubs help to develop in members a sense of social and environmental responsibility, the ability to provide effective leadership, and an awareness of good citizenship within the community and world around them.
+- Programs and opportunities provided by JFAO and its affiliated clubs help members to develop a sense of social and environmental responsibility, the ability to provide effective leadership, and an awareness of good citizenship within the community and world around them.